 3) Thermal stratification also has a strong impact on the ambient turbulence and the forest wake.
 Stable conditions suppress turbulent mixing, especially downstream of the forested escarpment, whereas turbulence and dispersion are strongly amplified for convective conditions.
-The height differences of the forest wake between stable and unstable stratification at the turbine position as analysed in this work can reach approximately 25 m, which can influence the rotor loads, the power and also the wake very differently

-4) By considering the wind turbine in the flow field, it has been shown that the forested escarpment impacts the inflow of the turbine, as well as the mixing of the forest wake with the turbine wake.
+4) By considering the wind turbine in the flow field, it has been shown that the forested escarpment impacts the 565 inflow of the turbine, as well as the mixing of the forest wake with the turbine wake.
 This affects wake decay further downstream.
 Unstable conditions amplify this effect, while in stable conditions the wake extends further downstream.
-In unstable conditions 6D downstream of the turbine, the turbulent wake spreads laterally and vertically in approximately 30% larger areas than for stable conditions.